-Mechanical engineering is a collective term for the art of constructing, manufacturing, using and maintaining the quality of machine equipment for specific purposes.
-As wide as the subject is our research in this field at the department of mechanical engineering.
-The focus is on five areas: structural dynamics, material technology, industrial economics, terotechnology and material mechanics.
+Mechanical engineering is a collective concept for the art of constructing, manufacturing, utilising and maintaining the quality of mechanical equipment for specific purposes.
+Our research within this field at the department of mechanical engineering has the same breadth as the subject itself.
+We focus on six areas: structural dynamics, material science, industrial economics, terotechnology, material mechanics, and product development and design.

 Product development and design